carlrafting/chugger/README.md

 # chugger

- A tool for managing web assets...
+ A tool for managing web assets, without the complexity.